Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Package handling aids like hooks for strapping or tools for opening deliveries reduce strain from these frequent tasks.

 Communicating physical demands to management ensures they understand what reception actually involves.
-Job descriptions that ignore handling create unrealistic expectations.
+Job descriptions that ignore handling create unrealistic expectations and may mean employers fail to assess and address the risks.

 Workload distribution with colleagues where possible shares handling demands.
 Coverage arrangements should account for physical work, not just desk presence.